Aduwoayooluwa/ctrlSchool/README.md

 ## Website

-The website for CtrlSchool is ctrl.vercel.app.
+The website for CtrlSchool is https://ctrl.vercel.app.